RavitejaBadugu/steel_segmentation/README.md

 # steel_segmentation
 The data is taken from https://www.kaggle.com/c/severstal-steel-defect-detection competition.
+The training script is in kaggle and training is done in aws.

 The metric used is Dice coefficient.
 The data has images which can be part of no classes, 1 class or multiple classes.